stliang/devops/docs/prometheus_raspberrypi.md

-## Install Prometheus on Raspberry Pi
+## Install Prometheus on Raspberry Pi in Container
 Note: It is a bad idea to mount USB drive to serve as Prometheus data storage.

 1.)
 Create prometheus.yml